abhishekpanigrahi1996/Skill-Localization-by-grafting/README.md

 ### Grafting
+With a pre-trained and fine-tuned model, we perform grafting to find the minimal set of parameters from the fine-tuned model that can be grafted onto the pre-trained model and still retain most of the model's final performance.

 Please refer to run_graft_experiment.sh for the arguments that we use to train a graft on a task.
 For all the SGD trained single task models in the paper, the current command line in run_graft_task.sh suffices.